yehuohan/popc/README.md

 ## Add Customized layer

 All you need to do is implement one *layer* struct and add to *s:popc*.
-The [Bookmark layer](https://github.com/yehuohan/popc/blob/master/autoload/popc/layer/bms.vim) can be a simple and good example.
+The [Example layer](https://github.com/yehuohan/popc/blob/master/autoload/popc/layer/exp.vim) can be a good example layer to start.

 ## Thinks